mxagar/spark_big_data_guide/02_Spark/README.md

 ##### Spark UI

-When we start a Spark context/session, a Spark web UI is started at [http://localhost:4040/](http://localhost:4040/); if the port is taken, the next is used, e.g., `4041, 4042, ...`
+When we start a Spark context/session, a Spark web UI is started at [http://localhost:4040/](http://localhost:4040/); if the port is taken, the next is used, e.g., `4041, 4042, ...` Another option is to use the port `3000`, which is the default in Jupyter notebooks.

 #### 3.1.2 Creating a Spark Session